The 5 Things Men 40+ Want in Life (and How to Get Them)

 3. Put Their Health First (and Reduce Stress)

-For men in the same boat as Wayne was, they’re confronted with the fact that if they don’t look after their health, they may not live much longer.
-It’s a “wake up call” for them to do a u-turn, put their health first and reduce stress, and in doing so reverse the issues they’ve experienced.
+For men in the same boat as Wayne was, it is a “wake-up call.”
+They are confronted with the fact that if they don’t look after their health, they may not be around to enjoy the future they have worked so hard to build.
+As a result, they are forced to do a u-turn—put their health first, rebuild their health, reduce stress, and reverse the issues they’ve experienced.
+This gives them the best chance of turning their health around, extending their quality of life, and creating a future they can actually enjoy.

 • Playing social tennis every week